alexyuly/chil/README.md

 The source code for a Chil application is expressed as any number of YAML files.
 A single source file, called the *root component*, is passed as an argument to the compiler, which enters the application's object graph at that point and outputs a consolidated representation of the parent-child relationship tree, combined with the sibling relationship graph encapsulated by each object.
 Compiler output is in the form of *Chil intermediate code* (*CIC*), expressed as a single JSON file.
 CIC is parsed by a Chil runtime engine which executes the code on a specific platform such as Node.js.
 The use of an intermediate language allows Chil to be decoupled from any particular runtime environment.

-The object graph of a Chil application could be represented something like the following image, where the outermost circle depicts the root component:
+The object graph of a Chil application, and its CIC JSON data structure, can be represented something like the following image, where the outermost circle depicts the root component:

 ![Figure 1.1: a visual representation of parent-child relationships (overlapping circles) and sibling relationships (connected circles)](images/Figure-1-1.png)